h2oai/datatable/docs/api/frame/to_csv.rst

         already exists, it will be overwritten.
 If no path is given, then the Frame will be serialized into a string, and that string will be returned.

+    sep: str | ","
+        Field separator for the output.
+It must be a single-character string.

     quoting: csv.QUOTE_* | "minimal" | "all" | "nonnumeric" | "none"
         `"minimal"` | `csv.QUOTE_MINIMAL`